Commuting to Portsmouth

 Hovertravel offer University staff significant discounts to use the Hovercraft with their hover academic cards that include their travel cards and regular season cards.
 You could save up to £960 a year on a 12-month unlimited season travel card.

 The closest station to the University is Portsmouth and Southsea which can be reached in approximately eight minutes walking or five minutes cycling.
 Portsmouth Harbour can be reached in 15 minutes on foot or a five-minute cycle.

-Staff are also eligible for 15% off travelling by train with an easitPORTSMOUTH card on Southern Trains, South West Trains and Great Western Railway.
+Staff are also eligible for 15% off travelling by train with an easitPORTSMOUTH card on Southern Trains and South Western Railway.
 Whether you live to the north of the city and travel in from Cosham or from outside of the city, the University is well connected.

 For the timetable view the National Rail website.

 If you're already a member of staff, visit our internal Travel to Work section to learn how to apply for these discounts.